Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 Does spending a few nights in the wilderness mean that you have to sacrifice your love for a decent cup of coffee?
 Hell no.

-As long as you throw in a few coffee brewing essentials into your backpack there’s no reason why you can’t brew coffee just as good as you would at home.
+As long as you throw in a few coffee brewing essentials into your backpack, there’s no reason why you can’t brew coffee just as good as you would at home.

-But with so many different types, brands, and price points which are the going to be the best camping grinders?
-Don’t fret, because I have done the legwork for you and handpicked some of the best I could get my hands on and put them through their paces.
+But with so many different types, brands, and price points, which will be the best camping grinders?
+Don’t fret because I have done the legwork for you and handpicked some of the best I could get my hands on and put each of them through their paces.

 What To Look For A Good Camping Coffee Grinder?

-Weight: Any backpacker will tell you to always pack light so it’s common sense to pack a camping grinder that is lightweight.
-So bearing that in mind all of the grinders I have chosen won’t weigh you down.
+- Weight: Any backpacker will tell you to always pack light, so it’s common sense to pack a camping grinder that is lightweight.
+So bearing that in mind, all of the grinders I have chosen won’t weigh you down.

-Camping Coffee Grinders Best Rated 2018
+Camping Coffee Grinders Best Rated

 You’ll be the envy of your camping buddies when you pull one of these out of your backpack!

-Shanik Portable Burr Coffee Grinder
+JavaPresse Portable Burr Coffee Grinder